Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 black dad reading to son

-For example, when my children were in their tween and teen years, I used to often have them defend their requests for one privilege or another to me.
+For example, when our children were in their tween and teen years, I used to often have them defend their requests for one privilege or another to me.
 They had to come up with good reasons for the privilege and be able to state their position clearly.
 The foundation for this thinking skill was laid in early conversations around books.

-Building Listening – and Learning – Stamina
+Reading Aloud Builds Listening and Learning Stamina

 Reading aloud to children also helps them to develop the ability to concentrate on one task for an extended period of time.
 This habit of concentration is sorely lacking in children today.
 When I was teaching, I saw an ever-increasing number of students unable or unwilling to be still, concentrate on a single task, and focus on learning – in reading, math, or anything else.
 To prevent this from developing, read aloud daily to your child from birth.

-Building Strong Emotional Bonds
+Reading Aloud Builds Strong Emotional Bonds

 I agree with Mark Twain, who famously stated that “He who does not read has no advantage over the man who cannot read.”
 If your child learns early to associate reading with pleasant feelings, not only will learning to read be easier but wanting to read will be more natural.